 Four Pillars (beta version)

 So we are setting up a big tent with a lot of room underneath for anybody who wants to think about the sort of grading approaches being described here.
-Stealing shamelessly from our friends in the IBL community, I’d like to close here by visualizing this “tent” as a building with four pillars.
+Stealing shamelessly from our friends in the IBL community (specifically the “pillars of IBL teaching”) I’d like to close here by visualizing this “tent” as a building with four pillars.